 Designate Learning Zones For Structured Play

 If crowding around the kitchen table is distracting your young scholars, create your homeschool playroom with learning zones.
 Divide the room with rugs and furniture to create areas for different kinds of learning and keep antsy kids out of each other’s way.
 For example, one corner can have a small shelf filled with puzzles while the other side of the room has a table set up with art supplies.
 If you’re short on space, use half of a child’s bedroom or set up learning zones throughout your home.
-A desk in the bedroom, reading nook in the family room, and spot on the back porch for messy art and science experiments work well.
+A desk in the bedroom, a reading nook in the family room, and a spot on the back porch for messy art and science experiments work well.

 The Right Window Treatments Can Let In The (Sun)Light

 When picking the right window treatment for your homeschool playroom, you need to balance function with durability.
-Sunlight not only brightens up a room, but also is conducive to learning.
+Sunlight not only brightens up a room but also is conducive to learning.
 Sun glare, on the other hand, makes the space unusable.
 What’s needed is a window treatment that can direct light throughout the day, so learning can happen whenever your kids are inspired.
 Faux wood plantation shutters, like our Polywood® plantation shutters, are ideal because the easy-to-operate louvers can direct light to wherever you need it.
 Their cordless design is safe for your littlest students, and they are durable enough for kids to dust and clean themselves for a lesson in responsibility.
 You can even open your plantation shutters from the hinges if you want unfettered access to your windows.

 A Cozy Corner Makes Reading Fun